richiemikke/celo-dao-tutorial/README.md

 ```

 Next we add a new function called `addMember` this function adds a new member to our DAO contract.
 It takes two arguments `_address`, which is the address of the new member, and `_votingPower`, which is the voting power of the new member.
-The function first checks to make sure that the caller of the function is the contract owner, and that the given \_address is not already a member.
-It then increases the member count, creates a new MemberInfo struct for the new member, and adds it to the members mapping using the_address as the key.
+The function first check that the caller of the function is the contract owner, and that the given `_address` is not already a member.
+It then increases the member count, creates a new `MemberInfo` struct for the new member, and adds it to the members mapping using the_address as the key.
 Finally, it emits a NewMember event with the new member's address and voting power.

 ```solidity
  function removeMember(address _address) public {